 Note that this just cleans up the VReplication streams; the actual source and target tables are left untouched and in the same state they were at the moment the VReplication streams were stopped or deleted.

-As mentioned at the beginning, Materialize gives you finer control over the VReplication process without having to form VReplication rules completely by hand.
+As mentioned at the beginning, Materialize gives you finer control over the VReplication process without having to form VReplication rules by hand.
 For the ultimate flexibility, that is still possible, but you should be able to use Materialize together with other Vitess features like routing rules to cover a large set of potential migration and data maintenance use-cases without resorting to creating VReplication rules directly.